edwin-hendriks/vscode-gears/README.md

 ## Tasks

-Press `CTRL+SHIFT+B`,, then choose which task.
-They are already a logical order.
+Press `CTRL+SHIFT+B`, then choose a task.
+They are already in logical order.
 E.g. GEARS: 1.
 Generate, 2.
 Show Diagrams, 3.
 Build, 4.
 Run Application, 5.
 Load data, 6.
 Run scenarios.

 Below is an example demo of how to call the task `GEARS: 1.
 Generate`: